exoscale/terms/gpu-euc.markdown

 ## Acknowledgement by Customer

-By digitally accepting this document the customer (“Customer”) acknowledges and agrees as follows:
+By digitally accepting this document the Customer acknowledges and agrees as follows:

 ### 1. Prohibited Destinations